 What if you wanted to make a robot to map out a room but you only had two wheels and two motors at your disposal?
-Well we have the perfect solution for you!
-Introducing the Bobot, a two wheeled robot which is more of a circus act than useful.
+Well, we have the perfect solution for you!
+Introducing the Bobot, a two-wheeled robot which is more of a circus act than useful.

-With only two wheels its purely dynamically stable, will fall over due to its own stupidity but its very cute while it does so!
-This little guy can wiz around at the speed of a snail your house and (poorly) map out a room to your hearts desire
+With only two wheels, it requires active stabilization, meaning it'll fall over due to its own stupidity if not tuned correctly - but it's very cute while doing so!
+This little guy can whiz around your house at the speed of a snail and (poorly) map out a room to your heart's content.